laravel/docs/upgrade.md

     $users = User::withCount('foo as bar_count')->get();

-#### Model methods & attribute names
+#### Model Methods & Attribute Names

-To prevent accessing model private properties while using array access it's now not possible for you to have a method inside the model class with the same name as a model attribute or property, having this will throw exceptions while accessing the model attributes via array access `$user['name']` or using `data_get($user, 'name')`.
+To prevent accessing a model's private properties when using array access, it's no longer possible to have a model method with the same name as an attribute or property.
+Doing so will cause exceptions to be thrown when accessing the model's attributes via array access (`$user['name']`) or the `data_get` helper function.

 ### Exception Format